PowerLoom/docs/docs/Snapshotters/Overview.md

 ## Dive into the specifics
 Snapshotter is a crucial part of our powerloom protocol.
-Dive deep into the technical aspects of snapshotter [here](/docs/Protocol/Specifications/Snapshotter/)
+Dive deep into the technical aspects of snapshotter [here](/docs/category/snapshotter)

 ## Setting up the snapshotter node

 The snapshotter is a distributed system with multiple moving parts.

-If you're planning to participate as a snapshotter, refer to [Deploy Section](/docs/Snapshotters/Running-a-snapshotter-node.md) to start snapshotting.
+If you're planning to participate as a snapshotter, refer to our specific subsections within [joining networks](/docs/Snapshotters/Joining%20Networks/) to start snapshotting.

 :::note